npm package discovery and stats viewer.

 Claude Code Skills Workflow

-When using Claude Code with Knowns, use skills (slash commands) for a guided workflow:
+When using Claude Code with Knowns, skills (slash commands) provide a guided workflow:

 Example Session